-By Laurie Larson
+Written by Laurie Larson

 It probably wouldn’t, because with those numbers, you’re likely one of them.

 Our sleep is a critical component to our overall health and well-being.
 Without it, we run the risk of feeling all the harsh effects of sleep deprivation including trouble concentrating, drowsiness, and weakness.
 Chronically losing sleep could have even more serious health effects including risk of obesity, heart disease, and some cancers.
 For more on how much sleep we really need, check out this resource.

 Getting good sleep each night is too important to ignore.
 So how are so many people struggling?